Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Continuity clinics are scheduled weekly depending on the resident’s rotation.
 Initially, interns and attending physicians see patients together.
 The intern graduates to independence depending on the patient case and the intern’s aptitude.
 There is always a Staff/Faculty Clinic Mentor present in the resident clinic who supervises and assists with clinical reasoning and problem solving, ultrasounds or procedures necessary during individual patient appointments.
 There is a resident work room, examination rooms and nursing staff dedicated to resident clinics.
 The residents have support from a dedicated nurse who helps facilitate follow up appointments for resident patients from hospital, operating room or emergency room discharge.

-Because we believe it is important to be confident and competent in providing gynecologic office procedures, we have integrated a Gynecology Ambulatory Clinics rotation into the PGY2 curriculum.
+We have curated the Gynecology Ambulatory “Clinics” Rotation in PGY2 year because we believe it is important to be confident and competent in providing gynecologic office procedures.
 During this rotation there is 1:1 teaching and mentoring in specific clinic procedures and specialty clinics.
 Included are two half days in dysplasia clinic (office colposcopy, cervical/vaginal/vulvar biopsy, LEEP), two half days in complex contraceptive clinic (medically complex contraception consultations, office manual vacuum aspiration, preoperative evaluations for D&Es, laminaria placement), one half day off-site staffing our high school wellness clinic (providing STI screening, LARC to adolescent patients and their families), one half day performing office hysteroscopy and one half day concentrating on FLS and undergoing personal evaluation and training in our simulation laboratory.
 Our goal is that you will become competent with gynecologic office procedures early in your training in order to more seamlessly integrate them into your everyday clinical practice.

 We maintain a robust simulation series that provides for learning about and practicing procedures prior to providing them to patients.
-There is at least one simulation event during ET scheduled on a monthly basis.
+There is a monthly simulation experience embedded into the protected weekly education time.
 We concentrate on gynecologic procedures from the very basic (i.e., endometrial biopsy, IUD placement, manual vacuum aspiration) to the more complex (i.e., hysterectomy, pelvic side wall dissection, laparoscopic vascular injuries).
-Most of our simulations are staged with the exact instruments that would be used in our realistic operating room in our new simulation center.
+Most of our simulations are staged with the exact instruments that would be used in our realistic operating room in our simulation center.

-We are transitioning from Fundamentals of Laparoscopic Surgery (FLS) curriculum to Essentials in Minimally Invasive Surgery (EMIGS).
+We have fully transitioned to Essentials in Minimally Invasive Surgery (EMIGS) curriculum.
 We provide protected time and instruction for EMIGS in the second year of residency.
 During the PGY2 clinics rotation, there is one half day a week dedicated to 1:1 time with one of our fellowship trained MIS to review the full EMIGS curriculum and practice the EMIGS skill set.
 During this time, particular needs for handedness and ergonomics are also addressed.
 It is expected that you will schedule and pass your EMIGS exam in second year.
 This helps create a strong base for translating these skills into the operating room early in your residency training.

 All our residents participate in Obstetrical Critical Events Training (CETT) which concentrates on learning and practicing skills needed to approach acute situations on labor and delivery.
 This is a long-standing program that sequentially includes all health care providers who rotate through labor and delivery.
 The resident will undergo CETT along with attending OBGYNs, CNMs, Anesthesia attendings, NICU staff, L&D nursing and operating room staff and will practice simulation events such as eclamptic seizure, postpartum hemorrhage, shoulder dystocia, acute hypertensive events, pulmonary emboli, cardiovascular events, fetal intolerance to labor and code-cesarean.